- Annual Events

 To some legislators, it was the first substantive discussion they had regarding the IDD community.
 For those that are more knowledgeable, it was yet more support they were willing to provide.
 Such support is never taken for granted as we are rarely at the front of the line with campaign contributions.
 Moreover, community services are funded almost exclusively by Medicaid, which serves people with disabilities, the poor and children, not the most visible voting population.
 It is not surprising, therefore, that providers questioned if their advocacy would ever make a difference.
 Last year and this year we have learned our voices are being heard and with just a single phone call, we can change the course of legislation.

 Ensuring an Effective Investigation of Serious Incidents Training

 If you have any questions, please contact us at 609-406-1400.
 Thank you.

-Congress is moving quickly to repeal the Affordable Care Act and with it reform the Medicaid system as we know it.
+Congress is moving quickly to repeal the Affordable Care Act, and with it reform the Medicaid system as we know it.
 The Republican majority in Congress favors reforming Medicaid to a block grant or per capita cap system.
 Both proposals cap the amount of funding states receive from the federal government to serve people with intellectual and developmental disabilities.
-Under the current system, the state receives federal matching funds to provide services and supports to people, which includes additional funding as a person’s needs rise or as enrollment rises.
+Under the current system, the state receives federal matching funds to provide services and supports to people, including additional funding as a person’s needs rise or as enrollment rises.

-Implementing a block grant system would provide a lump sum payment to each state which usually contains an inflationary factor, however, it would not be enough to cover additional expenses as people age or as people seek to move off of the Waiting List.
-A per capita cap program would cap funding for services for each individual in the program, however, funding is provided for increases in enrollment.
+Implementing a block grant system would provide a lump sum payment to each state which usually contains an inflationary factor; however, it would not be enough to cover additional expenses as people age, or as people seek to move off of the Waiting List.
+A per capita cap program would cap funding for services for each individual in the program; however, funding is provided for increases in enrollment.